Spatial decay of isolated magnetic hopfions in chiral helimagnets: Isolated hopfion stability

 \section{Isolated hopfion stability}

 Having established the asymptotics for the hopfion profile function, let us now approximate it with

 which satisfies the boundary conditions in~\eqref{eq:EulerLagrange}, has correct derivatives~\eqref{eq:smallt} at $t=0$ and has a correct $1 - e^{-t}/t$ asymptotic behaviour at $t\gg1$.
-Matching both small and large argument asymptotics is a very general recipe for building very precise analytical approximations.
+This is not an exact solution to the Euler-Lagrange equation~\eqref{eq:EulerLagrange} anywhere, but just an analytical ansatz, matching both small and large argument asymptotics.
+Such matching is a very general recipe for building precise analytical approximations.
 No adjustable parameters in the profile function means that the hopfion energy becomes just a polynomial in $\eta$:

 where $\upex\approx67.7287$, $\updm\approx-25.984$, $\upz\approx9.163$, $\upa\approx11.0663$, $\upms\approx2.56789$.
 These numbers result from substituting~\eqref{eq:trialE} into~\cref{eq:Pex,eq:Pdm,eq:Pz,eq:Pa,eq:Pms} and integrating $\up=\int_0^\infty\uP\ud t$.
 Minimization of~\eqref{eq:energyTrial} leads to a quadratic equation for $\eta$, but only one of its two solutions corresponds to the energy minimum: